oltodosel/interSubs/README.md

 Important
 -----
 * May have issues working in a multi-monitor system.
+See [the solution](https://github.com/oltodosel/interSubs/issues/26).
 * On KDE subtitles might sometimes be invisible.
 See [the solution](https://github.com/oltodosel/interSubs/issues/12#issuecomment-433960146).
 * Instead of changing system settings you may change [--x11-bypass-compositor](https://mpv.io/manual/stable/#options-x11-bypass-compositor)
 * Stuttering video during subtitles change might be solved by changing mpv's video output `mpv --vo gpu`.